There’s a lot of information out there about menopause, and, fortunately, a lot of it isn’t true.

 1. I’ll have all the symptoms of menopause, from hot flashes to mood swings

-The truth is that each woman’s path to menopause is unique.
+The truth is, every woman’s path to menopause is unique.
 Some go through with hardly a blip, and others have more noticeable symptoms.
-Most of us will see a few changes — experts estimate that 85 percent of women who’ve been through menopause have had at least one menopause-related symptom.
+Most of us will see a few changes — experts estimate that 85 percent of people who’ve been through menopause have had at least one menopause-related symptom.

 One of the first signs of perimenopause for most women is irregular periods.
 This is common and lasts until periods stop.
 (Once you’ve gone a full year without a period, you’ve reached menopause.)

-Hot flashes are another relatively common symptom — about 75 percent of women have them, and they can vary anywhere from short (10 seconds) and mild to longer (up to 10 minutes) and more intense.
-For 80 percent of women, the hot-flash phase lasts for just two years or less.
+Symptoms such as hot flashes and night sweats, also known as vasomotor symptoms, are another relatively common symptom — about 75 percent of women have them, and they can vary anywhere from short (10 seconds) and mild to longer (up to 10 minutes) and more intense.
+For 80 percent of women, the hot flash phase lasts for just two and a half years.

-About 23 percent of women experience mood changes during menopause.
-Some women also report disrupted sleep (sometimes hot flashes are the culprit, but the life stressors around midlife can also be a factor).
+Some may experience mood changes during menopause.
+Others also report disrupted sleep (sometimes hot flashes are the culprit, but life stressors around midlife can also be a factor).
 Vaginal dryness, bladder changes, and weight gain can also happen with perimenopause.

-Some approaches are simple, like using an over-the-counter lubricant for vaginal dryness or wearing layers and sleeping with a fan to help with hot flashes.
+Some approaches are simple, like using an over-the-counter moisturizer for vaginal dryness and lubricant for painful sex due to vaginal dryness.
+Wearing layers and sleeping with a fan may help with hot flashes and night sweats.

 Lifestyle changes, including eating well, exercising, reducing stress, and getting enough sleep, can also go a long way toward reducing symptoms and helping you feel well through perimenopause.

-There are natural remedies (check with your doctor to find proven, safe ones) and hormone therapy that can make a big difference, too.
+There are other remedies (check with your doctor to find proven, safe ones) and hormone therapy that can make a big difference, too.

 If you have symptoms that bother you, talk to your healthcare provider to find the treatments that are right for you.